Codecademy/docs/content/uiux/concepts/user-centered-design/user-centered-design.md

   - 'paths/front-end-engineer-career-path'
 ---

-_User-centered design (UCD)_ is a [design methodology](https://www.codecademy.com/resources/docs/uiux/design-methodologies) consisting of an iterative process that puts users at the center of product development and involves them in the design from the beginning.
-User-centered design processes generally involve the following activities: understand, specify, design, and evaluate.
+User-centered design (UCD) is a [design methodology](https://www.codecademy.com/resources/docs/uiux/design-methodologies) consisting of an iterative process that puts users at the center of product development and involves them in the design from the beginning.
+UCD processes generally involve the following activities: understand, specify, design, and evaluate.

 ![A cycle diagram of the user-centered design process, with people at the center of the diagram.
 The four steps of the cycle are Understand, Specify, Design, and Evaluate.](https://static-assets.codecademy.com/Courses/intro-to-ui-and-ux/key-methodologies/user-centered-design.png)

-User-centered design responds to both contexts of use (such as the user's environment, technology, and emotional state) and business goals.
-While user-centered design processes may define the steps differently, they generally involve the following activities:
+UCD responds to both contexts of use (such as the user's environment, technology, and emotional state) and business goals.
+While UCD processes may define the steps differently, they generally involve the following activities:

 1. **Understand**: Empathize with the user.
 2. **Specify**: Hone in on a specific problem to solve.